kukuu/AGILITY/competency-matrix/Competence-Matrix.md

-# Competence Matrix – how to make team skills visible
+# Competence Matrix

+## How to make team skills visible

 Scrum promotes on self-organizing and cross-functional teams.
 Each Development Team has to have all the skills to turn a Product Backlog Item into an increment of working software.